 The above screenshot was taken near the end of my most recent play through the game, major is the highest rank and I’ve been awarded multiple bronze, silver and gold stars.

 I know there is a metric for how they are awarded but I don’t really care.
 They are kind of nice to receive, but they don’t affect the story.
-That screenshot could be in the final system to win the game or to lose.
+That screenshot could be in the last system to win the game or to lose.
 You can go the whole game without ever being promoted or awarded a medal and the story still plays out to the win or the loss.

-There’s obviously a lot of nostalgia in this title for me, I’ve been playing it in some form since I was 10 years old.
-Don’t let my dad hear this, but 1990 was a long time ago and things have come a long way but I still fire up Wing Commander every now and again because I still love playing it.
+There’s obviously a lot of nostalgia in this title for me, I’ve played it in some form since I was 10 years old.
+Don’t let my dad hear this, but 1990 was a long time ago and things have come a long way but I _still_ fire up Wing Commander every now and again because I still love playing it.
 If that doesn’t mean it’s a great game I don’t know what does.

 Wing Commander is [still available, packaged with it’s 1992 sequel Wing Commander II: Wrath of the Kilrathi for Mac and Windows](http://www.gog.com/gamecard/wing_commander_1_2 “Wing Commander 1 + 2”) for about 6$ USD as of this writing so don’t take my word for it, fire it up and see for yourself what I’m talking about.
 You won’t regret it.